Yesterday, I had time to talk to one of my elders so I found something about my past, something that I have not known or investigated until today.

 I discovered myself alone in Canada.
 I didn’t had my elders with me who could teach me about poetry.
 Now that I have uncle Jameel’s works, I believe it would be easier for me to learn and transform.
 I now have a friend who can show me who I am truly meant to become.
 All this is connected to one of my special prayers—I call my special prayers that come true, “The Silver Bullet“.
 Earlier I wrote the following:

-Look at the people (guides) who are named in this blog post: Two American Professors namely J.K.
-Fowler and Craig Considine; and, an Australian journalist CJ Werleman.
+Look at the people (guides) who are named in the above-mentioned blog post: Two American Professors namely J.K.
+Fowler and Craig Considine; founder of an international publication “The Mantle”, Shaun Randol“; and, an Australian journalist CJ Werleman.
 Uncle Jameel’s name is not there because I have only recently been introduced to him and his works.

 I feel overwhelmed after all this!
 Fortunately, I have already studied my Inner Child in detail, which is how it will be easier for me to bring myself close to my deeper thoughts.